alberanid/jn-blinking-led/README.md

 jn-blinking-led
 ===============

-JeeNode example code to blink two LEDs
+JeeNode example code to blink a LED responding to a wireless communication between two JeeNode devices.

 Wiring and introduction can be found at: http://raspibo.nonsiamopirati.org/wiki/index.php/JeeNode